The Time Finder with Paula Eder

 Oversleeping is a good time management challenge to start with in thinking about time flexibility.
 How do you handle something like that?
 Are there things you’d like to change?
 I’d love to hear!

 What if you could find another hour every day?
 You can!
-For more Time Finding resources, you are invited to sign up and download The New Finding Time Boundary Template.
+For more Time Finding resources, you are invited to sign up and download The Finding Time Boundary Template.
 It’s FREE, and when you sign up you will also receive (if you don’t already) my FREE, weekly Finding Time Tips and my FREE, monthly Award-Winning Finding Time E-zine!

 Let’s explore time together …